 The school’s commitment to community service is facilitated through staff who connect students with on- and off-campus service opportunities and outside organizations, and work with faculty and parent volunteers to plan and implement a year-round Service Learning program.

-Students receive mentoring to choose and engage in service efforts, to find their potential as leaders through civic engagement, and to extend their learning beyond the classroom to discover the intrinsic value of serving others.
+Students receive mentoring to select and engage in service efforts, to find their potential as leaders through civic engagement, and to extend their learning beyond the classroom to discover the intrinsic value of serving others.

 Students of The Experiential School of Tampa Bay are regular beneficiaries of on-campus service efforts by older students through Reading Buddies, Lunch Buddies, and Campus Pals mentoring.
 The youngest of the Shorecrest students also have opportunities to participate in service to our outside community throughout the year.
 Students also take part in the annual, all-school Holiday Gift Drive, fulfilling gift wish lists for foster-care children served through the Guardian ad Litem program.